 For Christopher McDougall (hear his Authors@google talk on YouTube), “It all began with a simple question that no one could answer… ‘How come my foot hurts?’”
 His book Born to Run takes us on a journey to the Barrancas del Cobre, the Copper Canyons of the Sierra Madre in the Mexican state of Chihuahua, home of the Tarahumara Indians, the Ráramuri – the Running People, the world’s greatest distance runners with uncanny health and serenity, who have few injuries wearing flat sandals cut from rubber tires compared to the sky-rocketing injuries of those who wear modern athletic shoes (invented in 1972).
 There he learned their secrets and, with the help of Caballo Blanco (a.k.a.
-Micah True – see and hear him in the YouTube video, “Super Athletes Of The Sierra Madre“), Christopher participated in the first 47-mile Copper Canyon Ultra Marathon set up by Caballo Blanco.
+Micah True), Christopher participated in the first 47-mile Copper Canyon Ultra Marathon set up by Caballo Blanco.

 For Ted McDonald (hear his Authors@google talk on YouTube), the problem was “Every time I ran for an hour, I had excruciating lower-back pain… It was so discouraging.”
 His eureka moment occurred while reading Barefoot Ken Bob’s The Running Barefoot website.
 He found by running barefoot, his form improved and he was able to run marathons.
 He became one of the most famous barefoot runners in the world and is now known as Barefoot Ted.
 He admits that there are some places that require some foot protection, so he brought along Vibram FiveFingers to run the Copper Canyon Ultra Marathon.
 While there, Manuel Luna taught him how to make Tarahumara sandals.
 Barefoot Ted now has a company in Seattle that makes Luna Sandals inspired by the Tarahumara Indians of Northern Mexico’s Copper Canyon.